About The Economic Development Trust

 The first ever EDT application was released on June 6, 2016 with a deadline of July 5, 2016.
 In its inaugural year, the EDT received 46 applications with a total request of over $8.8 million.
 31 applications were approved with a total community investment of $3,537,257.95.
 To view a list of 2016 recipients, click here.

-About the Six Nations of the Grand River
+About Six Nations Group

-Six Nations of the Grand River Development Corporation (SNGRDC) manages the Six Nations’ economic interests in 28 energy projects and numerous economic development opportunities in and around the Six Nations territory.
-SNGRDC’s current energy portfolio boasts 2.5 GW of capacity through its direct or indirect involvement in five battery storage, seven solar, and 14 wind project(s).
-SNGRDC is located on the Six Nations Reserve and employs an average of 100 employees through Nation Enterprise or the administration of Economic Interest projects.
+Six Nations Group (SNG) manages the Six Nations’ economic interests in 28 energy projects and numerous economic development opportunities in and around the Six Nations territory.
+SNG’s current energy portfolio boasts 2.5 GW of capacity through its direct or indirect involvement in five battery storage, seven solar, and 14 wind project(s).
+SNG is located on the Six Nations Reserve and employs an average of 110 employees through its Wholly-Owned Operations or the administration of its Investment Portfolio projects.